 Seeding with Tenacity

 Tenacity herbicide may be applied to labeled turfgrass species anytime up to, during and after seeding, but prior to turf emergence.
-Tenacity controls weeds during seeding and provides pre-emergence and some post-emergence control of many weeds.
+Tenacity controls weeds during seeding and provides pre-emergent and some post-emergent control of many weeds.
 View the Tenacity and Hydroseeding Information Sheet to learn more about hydroseeding with Tenacity.

 Keys to success

-- Apply Tenacity at 5-8 fl. oz./acre prior to, during or after seeding.
+- Apply Tenacity at 5-8 fl. oz./A prior to, during or after seeding.
 A good quality non-ionic surfactant is recommended if weeds are present at time of application.

-- Repeat application after second mowing, or 3 to 4 weeks after emergence.
+- Repeat application after second mowing, or three to four weeks after emergence.

-- Use the low rate (5 oz./acre) for existing stands containing greater than 50 percent ryegrass.
+- Use the low rate (5 oz./A) for existing stands containing greater than 50% ryegrass.
 Do not use on seed mixtures containing more than 20% fine fescue by weight.